0xmatriksh/0xmatriksh/README.md

 I am a student and devloper and have a keen interest in learning technologies and software development.
 I am actively working upon web development, data science using python as primary language.
 My interests are in python, javascript and other web tools, linux, and interesting programming stuffs.

-I am currently on journey to learn data science.
+I am currently data science and ML algorithms.

 I also write blogs on Python and DS, [Here](kishmatbhattarai.info.np)